NXT TakeOver: Stand & Deliver: Main events

-The NXT Championship between the champion Finn Bálor and Karrion Kross started with initial test of strength.
-Bálor dominated most of the match, with Kross kicking out of Coup de Grâce.
+In the first of two main events of Night 2, Finn Bálor defended the NXT Championship against Karrion Kross.
+The match started with initial test of strength.
+Bálor dominated most of the match, with Kross kicking out of a Coup de Grâce.
 Bálor later gave Kross a double stomp and also locked in a modified Koji Clutch.
-However, Kross escaped the submission and then performed a Saito Suplex on Bálor followed by two Northern Forearms for the pinfall win to become the new NXT Champion.
+However, Kross escaped the submission and then performed a Saito Suplex on Bálor followed by two Northern Forearms to win the title.